ohletamyleta/the_armory_backend/README.md

 This is the Rails API portion of The Armory, a weapons information application.
+Frontend repository here: https://github.com/ohletamyleta/the_armory_frontend